sgilroy/bluebird-codemod/README.md

 This calling convention change was introduced in order to support a new option when promisifying, `multiArgs`.
 >Setting `multiArgs` to `true` means the resulting promise will always fulfill with an array of the callback's success value(s).
 This is needed because promises only support a single success value while some callback API's have multiple success value.
 The default is to ignore all but the first success value of a callback function.

+#### `.spread`'s second argument has been removed

+Previously, `.spread` supported a rejected handler as a second argument, like `.then`.
+This support for a second argument has been removed and now a separate `.catch` call should be used instead.

 ### Included Scripts

 #### `call-promisify-with-options`